 Secondary purposes are those unrelated to your direct medical care.

 Examples include using your information for research, audit, healthcare planning, risk profiling (or “stratification”), "population health management", extraction of sick note data to the DWP, commercial and even political uses.

 In addition, if you have not opted-out of your GP information being uploaded to the Hampshire Health Record, then that uploaded data is also processed for secondary purposes.

 Data is nearly always extracted from your GP record and uploaded to a 3rd party database/data controller.

-Oakley Health Group is planning to allow extraction and uploading of GP data for risk stratification purposes from 13th March.
+Oakley Health Group allows extraction and uploading of GP data for risk stratification purposes.

 - You can read more about this in our risk stratification information sheet

 - The Data Sharing Agreement between Oakley Health Group and Monteagle Surgery can be found here

 - Full details about the data extracted from your GP record can be found here